GoodWebDev88/RSS-Server/docs/en/developers/03_Backend/05_Extensions.md

 	'a' => 'world',
 ];

-// Tells Minz to redirect the user to the hello / world page.
+// Tells Base to redirect the user to the hello / world page.
-// Note that this is a redirection in the Minz sense of the term, not a redirection that the browser will have to manage (HTTP code 301 or 302)
+// Note that this is a redirection in the Base sense of the term, not a redirection that the browser will have to manage (HTTP code 301 or 302)
 // The code that follows forward() will thus be executed!
-Minz_Request::forward($url_array);
+Base_Request::forward($url_array);

 // To perform a type 302 redirect, add "true".
 // The code that follows will never be executed.
-Minz_Request::forward($url_array, true);
+Base_Request::forward($url_array, true);

 ?>
 ```